kingdavidch/alu-medical-blockchain/README.md

 - SHA-256 hashing for data integrity
 - Transaction handling for medical records
 - Chain verification and integrity checking
+- **Persistence:** Blockchain data is automatically saved and loaded from disk
+- **Backup and Restore:** Easily create and restore blockchain backups via CLI

 ## Project Structure